-Upon receiving a report of academic dishonesty from a faculty member pursuant to Article 3.2.B, or from other University staff pursuant to Article 3.3, the Dean of Students may, after considering the recommendation of the faculty member, if any, initiate additional disciplinary action in accordance with this Policy Student Grievance Procedure.
-A decision of either the Student Conduct Committee or the Student Conduct Officer shall, however, be appealable to the Provost,
+Upon receiving a report of academic dishonesty from a faculty member pursuant to item 3.3. herein, from other UNM University staff pursuant to Article 3.3, the Dean of Students may after considering the recommendation of the faculty member, if any, initiate disciplinary action in accordance with this Policy.
+Student Grievance Procedure.
+In some instances a student may be sanctioned for academic dishonesty by a faculty member and the student may also be sanctioned by the Dean of Students for violating the Student Conduct Policy.
+A decision of the Dean of Students may be appealed in accordance with Section 5.7 herein. either the Student Conduct Committee or the Student Conduct Officer shall, however, be appealable to the Provost,